Afsaneh-Karami/Python/Ping Pong Game/README.md

         break<br />

     # Third part
-    * In the third part when the ball touches the top or down line of the screen  the ball comes back to the screen by changing its direction (multiplying its speed in the y-direction by -1) if Ball.ycor()>335:<br />
+    * In the third part when the ball touches the top or down line of the screen,  the ball comes back to the screen by changing its direction (multiplying its speed in the y-direction by -1) if Ball.ycor()>335:<br />
         Ball.sety(335)<br />
         Ball.dy=Ball.dy*(-1)<br />